mastodon/mastodon/README.md

 Mastodon is **free, open source software** licensed under **AGPLv3**.

 You can open issues for bugs you've found or features you think are missing.
-You can also submit pull requests to this repository.
-To get started, take a look at the [CONTRIBUTING.md](CONTRIBUTING.md)
+You can also submit pull requests to this repository, or submit translations using Weblate.
+To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md)

 **IRC channel**: #mastodon on irc.freenode.net